 Image: Duck Confit

-Current Status: The expansive fresh French spot has reopened.
-Dining is available on the patio with take-out and delivery available (Ubereats).
-Hours are Monday–Friday from 4:00 PM–10:00 PM and Saturday–Sunday from 11:00 AM–10:00 PM.
+Current Status: The expansive fresh French spot is open.
+Open for Dine-in, with take-out and delivery available (Ubereats).

 Before Times Review: